 While some have tried to challenge these policies (often referred to as “junk policies”) saying they are in violation of the Texas Motor Safety Responsibility Act, the courts have upheld (see: Janie Zamora, Pete Zamora, Jesus Toe, and Gracie Vela v.
 Dairyland County Mutual Insurance Company) that named driver exclusions actually further Texas policies in two ways.

 - People who have “high-risk” drivers in their households can exclude those individuals and still purchase affordable insurance policies.

 - By specifically excluding a driver from your policy, the policyholder will likely refrain from letting them drive their vehicle, thus keeping them off the road.

 While policies with these exclusions have both supporters and detractors, it is still legal to purchase one in Texas.
 If you have been hurt by a driver who was not insured under a named driver exclusion, you should speak with an experienced attorney to discuss your rights.

 Our firm represents clients all over the greater Houston area.
 We have taken cases all the way to the Supreme Court and won, and we have the experience necessary to handle your case.
-We will work tirelessly to help you get the money you need to pay for the unexpected expenses after an accident.
-Our team is ready to review your case and answer all of your questions when you call us or contact us online to schedule a free consultation.
+We will work tirelessly to help you get the money you need to pay for unexpected expenses after an accident.
+Our team of Houston car crash attorneys is ready to review your case and answer all of your questions when you call us or contact us online to schedule a free consultation.